 Frequently asked questions

-BMC Remedy Mid Tier
+Remedy Mid Tier

 You can use the JSP servlets to make the mid tier scalable.
 For more information, see BMC Remedy Mid Tier scalability.